GreenMeteor/HumHub-Messenger/README.md

 # [HumHub](https://github.com/humhub/humhub) Messenger App

+**NOTE: This Module is not finish, some issues has to be fixed first.**

 This module is for HumHub Version 0.20+ (Yii 2) and greater and cannot be used with HumHub Version 0.1x (Yii 1.1)